 - Select Cancer Sample 34 from the sample selection drop down menu.

 - Then, select the third row of the table and zoom out using the minus button.

 While this event has a low Z-score, the surrounding region is very noisy in terms of both Z-score and Ratio.
 Additionally, the average Ratio value of around 0.588 is not as low as we would expect for a heterozygous deletion.
 Our suspicions are verified by the Within Regional IQR flag shown in the CNV table, which indicates that the signal used as evidence for the event falls too close to the noise of the surrounding region.
 These factors lead us to view this deletion as questionable.

 Now that we have become familiarized with working with CNVs in VarSeq, we are now ready to set up our workflow to filter down to clinically relevant CNVs that we want to analyze with the ACMG CNV Guidelines.

 - Select Cancer Sample 12 from the sample selection dropdown.

-- Change the NOT Flags(current) filter card at the top of the filter chain to Enabled (right- click on the filter card and choose Enabled) and set the value to Missing.
+- Reset the NOT Flags(current) filter card at the top of the filter chain to only Enabled (right- click on the filter card, deselect Inverted and choose Enabled) and set the value to Missing.